restx/restx/README.md

    relationnal DB support (soon)

 - ... but not only
-   strong support for embedded launch, starts up in less than 0.5s (depends mostly on DB connection and class loading)
+   strong support for embedded launch, starts up in less than 0.5s (depends mostly on DB connection and class loading, by itself a restx server can start in less than 100ms)

 - type safe DI
    features a small dependency injection engine, based on annotation processing and code generation